-The endpoint client is a simple application with a clean interface.
+The Windows desktop protection software is a simple application with a clean interface.
 It clearly shows what is going on, with details of updates carried out, modules enabled, and programs allowed through the firewall.
 The user interface allows the user to check for updates, and initiate a scan.
 Users can also view the program's settings, but the default policy prevents any changes being made.
 You can easily change the user interface language from the System Tray menu.